 With Project Server you can create different scenarios for reviewing different business drivers and optimizing and selecting project.
 Each scenario typically will include a set prioritization ranking against a set of business drivers.

 What is useful about having scenarios is that different parts of an organization can create their own optimized portfolio selection for proposals or projects.
 These different scenarios can then be compared against each other.
-We have also worked with a number of organizations that had different funding or fiscal budgets to plan with and they applied different scenarios depending on their budget.
+Organizations with different funding or fiscal budgets to plan with can apply different scenarios depending on their budgets.

-In general, you can do a tremendous amount of what if planning, fine tuning business drivers and prioritization or selection criteria, quickly, easily and save them for review or for comparison.
-This feature is one that many planning organizations use to reference each portfolio selection period; if a project needs to be stopped, they utilize it to queue up new projects.
+In general, you can do a tremendous amount of what-if planning, fine-tuning business drivers and prioritization of selection criteria quickly and easily, and save them for review or for comparison.
+This feature is one that many planning organizations use to save and review planning periods against other planning periods (like quarterly selection), where [AU: clarify meaning] each portfolio selection period can evaluate if projects are no longer relevant and that project needs to be cancelled or delayed as the organization uses this feature to queue up and prioritize new projects that may have a higher relevance or are needed to respond to market demands.

 Saving New Scenarios

-After you experiment changing various options in your portfolio view, you may want to keep the results for future discussions or for comparison against the baseline.
+After you experiment with changing various options in your portfolio view, you may want to keep the results for future discussions or for comparison against the baseline.
 Each recalculation that you perform can be saved as a scenario within the same portfolio.

-This allows you to test different options and save those options for later review.
-This allows a portfolio decision team to come back to where they left off after validating or reviewing options for changes or additions to the portfolio being reviewed.
+This ability allows you to test different options and save those options for later review.
+Portfolio decision teams can come back to where they left off after validating or reviewing options for changes or additions to the portfolio being reviewed.

 To save a scenario: